seanriceaz/seanriceaz.github.io/_posts/2016-10-07-heuristics-overview.markdown

 ## Didn't Jakob Nielsen already make this?

 The short answer is *yes*.
 In fact, these heuristics are based on his original essay from 1995, [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/).
-I had some difficulty applying the heuristics in his article in client-facing UX reviews (at [Ethology](http://www.ethology.com), we cal them _Heuristic Reviews_).
+I had some difficulty applying the heuristics in his article in client-facing UX reviews (at [Ethology](http://www.ethology.com), we call them _Heuristic Reviews_).
 The issue was that Nielsen's heuristics sound very academic, and are difficult for people new to practicing user experience to understand.
 They are also very universal in scope &mdash; they apply equally well to soda machines, airplane cockpits, and mobile apps.

 What I needed was something simpler and easier to clearly apply to the user interfaces of mobile apps and web sites.
 I developed the following heuristics to meet that need.